 The Yemeni researchers awarded the fellowship grants of 2020 met in our AIYS office, under the direction of the Resident Director Dr. Salwa Dammaj.
 The seminars were organized over two successive days to ensure the necessary social distance and avoid a crowded gathering.
-By the end of the seminar the three researchers received the grant which was worth $1500.
-They received 80% of the total amount.
-Every researcher received $1200.

 On Wednesday, July 15, a seminar held for the seminar included three researchers.
 Mr. Ahmed al-Gabali (left) and Dr. Mohammed Mashrah (right) were from the Yemeni Center for Research and Studies.
 The third researcher is Dr. Angela Abu-Asba (center) from Sanaa University.

 Dr. Mohammed Mashrah provided a brief presentation about his research titled “The Psychological and Social Effects of Armed Conflict on the Children of Yemen”.

 Dr. Angela Abu-asba presented an explanation of her topic research, themed "Social Problems Experienced by Women Prisoners in Yemen during and after the Prison Period.”

 Mr. Ahmed al-Gabali shed light on his research titled "Sufism in Yemen: Its Social and Political Impacts.”

 (left to right): Dr. Lamiya Anwar Ya’qub, Khadija Ali Omer, Amna al-Nasiri, Anwar Hayir, Dr. Sultan Naji Ahmed

 Anwar Hayir, a researcher interested in antiquities, explained his research titled “Ancient Inscriptions in the Area of Bani Dubyan.”